RasppleII/a2server/docs/ivanx/a2server_recovery.md

 * Follow the on-screen instructions.

-* If after using the fix tool, you still can\'t connect from your Apple II, [log in to your Pi][2], and type `a2server-setup`
+* If after using the fix tool, you still can't connect from your Apple II, [log in to your Pi][2], and type `a2server-setup`

 * (Alternative approach: Follow the Mac method above, though the volume may